Articles

 1. Set up a Nagios XI Test Environment Using the Free 30-day Trial

-To begin, download the free 30-day trial of XI so you can get familiar with the solution and see if it can meet your monitoring needs.
+To begin, download the Nagios XI free 30-day trial to get familiar with the solution and see how it can meet your monitoring needs.
 With the tutorial below covering all four installation methods, it only takes around 20 minutes to download and start monitoring devices, servers, and applications.

 Starting with an XI test server is the perfect opportunity to test out monitoring your devices and explore its dashboards, reports, and other useful features, such as the 70+ easy-to-use Monitoring Wizards that are included.
 The test environment will also help ensure that all your critical data will be able to transfer properly from Core to the full production version.